 NSG-343 Research and Informatics 3.00- This course provides an introduction to nursing research, clinical informatics and new technologies.
 Students will develop the knowledge, skills and attitudes needed to investigate, interpret and translate nursing and biomedical research, as well as other sources of biomedical information.
-A 3- credit statistics course selected from: PSY 205, BUS 205, MAT 130, SOC 205, or STA 205.
-PSY 205 is preferred.
-Take 1 courses; From rule DA.STATS.
+This course fulfills the writing-intensive course requirement for majors in Nursing.
+Take PSY-205 or BUS-205.
 (Required, Previous).
 NSG-360 Internship in Nursing 2.00- An approved internship in the field of nursing.
 At Discretion of Department NSG-410 Gerontological Issues in Health Care 2.00- This course focuses on the physical, psychological, and social challenges faced by older adults.
 Topics include demographic shifts, the normal aspects of aging, functional assessment of activities of daily living and cognition, safety issues, polypharmacy, loss, elder abuse, and community resources.
 This course is offered only in the MAP program.
 Take NSG-328.
 (Required, Previous).